Ustad Hotel: Themes and influences

 Food and its nuances becomes a central character in the film and act as a catalyst of personal transformation.
 There are many references to Malabari cuisine, including long sequences of cooking, of main characters enjoying cooking and of actors talking about food.
 In one of the scenes, the obsession with a good cup of Suleimani (black tea) and the paraphernalia that surrounds it is shown.
 When asked about the origins of this story, Anjali Menon replied, "I am a complete foodie and I believe that every time we consume something we must give it full attention to enjoy every flavor.
 That is the root of the story.
 Distinct flavors of tea, sweetness and sourness come together in a Suleimani creating a blend of experience that stimulates us – quite like romance, I think."

 The story revolves around a typical Mappilla community from Kozhikode, with several lingual references, accent references and other signifiers.
 Anjali says, "Any script or film deserves to be treated with full respect for where it is located because at the end there is a reason why a certain story is set in a certain place.
 To me, it is the most basic thing to find signifiers from within the location to propel the story ahead."

 After its release, claims arose that it has faint resemblance to the 2009 German comedy film Soul Kitchen.
 Anjali Menon denied the accusation outright and stated, "I haven't watched Soul Kitchen.
 There are a lot of food films all over the world and many that are centred around the renovation of a restaurant.
 I am a big fan of food films."
 It also has similarities to the 2009 comedy Today's Special.

 Music

-The five-song soundtrack was composed by Gopi Sunder, with lyrics by Rafeeq Ahammed.
-Satyam Audios bought the audio rights.
-The soundtrack album was released on 2 June 2012.
+The five-song soundtrack was composed by Gopi Sunder, with lyrics by Rafeeq Ahammed and was released by Satyam Audios on 22 June 2012.
+The song "Appangalembadum" became popular among children and young adults and was one of the biggest hits of the year, while "Mel Mel Mel" and "Vaathilil Aa Vaathilil" were also successful.

 The score features adaptations of the tracks "Nemo Egg (Main Title)" from Finding Nemo and "Road to Chicago" from Road to Perdition, both original scores composed by Thomas Newman and nominated for Academy Award for Original Music Score.
 The highly acclaimed background score in the scene where the hero and heroine run away alighting a lorry, is a rip-off from the piece "La petite fille de la mer" by Vangelis.

-"Appangalembadum" sung by Anna Katharina Valayil is based on a traditional Mappilappattu, which is sung during Muslim weddings.
-The song is portrayed in the film as being performed by a fictional band named "Kalumekkaya" (meaning Mussels) which is known for combining traditional folk songs with western music.
-The song became popular among children and young adults and was one of the biggest hits of the year.

-"Mel Mel Mel" sung by Naresh Iyer and the folk song "Vaathilil Aa Vaathilil" sung by Haricharan became successes.
-The fourth song "Subhanallah", a Sufi-Spanish mix, features in the background score.